dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 </div>

 Topgear is the main tool you should be using in raidbots.
 It will show you what the best items in your bags are, what to pick from your weekly vault and how to gem and enchant your gear.
 You simply click on what items/talents/gems/enchants you want to sim and it will show you what to equip.

 If you are using a free raidbots account and do not have enough iterations at your disposal, simply open more tabs and do multiple sims at the same time.

-<br>For gem sims select a few that you think would be worthwhile to sim, selecting all or a lot of gems will just increase the time a sim takes to finish and more often than not produce a lot of results that are withing margin of error of each other.
+For gem sims select a few that you think would be worthwhile to sim, selecting all or a lot of gems will just increase the time a sim takes to finish and more often than not produce a lot of results that are withing margin of error of each other.

 <div id="droptimizer">